Search for celebrities on Ancestry.com!Janet Grosser

 Marian Kearney Morey, who was known for her years of devoted service to the cloistered nuns of Corpus Christi Monastery in Menlo Park, died September 18.

 Ms. Morey was born in San Francisco and moved to Menlo Park 75 years ago.
-She was married at the Church of the Nativity to John B. Morey of the well-known Morey family, and was a member of St. Raymond Parish.
+She was marriage at the Church of the Nativity to John B. Morey of the well-known Morey family, and was a member of St. Raymond Parish.

 Ms. Morey is survived by three sons, Tom, John Jr., and Donald, five grandchildren, and five great-grandchildren.
 Her husband, John B. Morey, and grandson, Peter Michael, preceded her in death.
 A Mass of Christian Burial was held September 22 at St. Raymond Catholic Church with Burial in Holy Cross Cemetery in Menlo Park.